Vitamin D toxicity can happen if you take too many vitamin D supplements. Even high levels that do not cause toxicity can be harmful.

 However, when vitamin D intake is extreme, the levels can become so high that there isn’t any room left on the receptors or carrier proteins.

-This may lead to elevated levels of "free" vitamin D in the body, which may travel inside cells and overwhelm the signalling processes affected by vitamin D.
+This may lead to elevated levels of “free” vitamin D in the body, which may travel inside cells and overwhelm the signaling processes affected by vitamin D.

-One of the main signalling processes has to do with increasing the absorption of calcium from the digestive system (3).
+One of the main signaling processes has to do with increasing the absorption of calcium from the digestive system (

 High calcium levels can cause various symptoms, and the calcium can also bind to other tissues and damage them.
 This includes the kidneys.

-It is produced in the skin when it is exposed to sun.
+It’s produced in the skin when it’s exposed to sun.

-For people who don't get enough sunlight, vitamin D supplements can be important.
+For people who don’t get enough sunlight, vitamin D supplements are important.

-Bottom Line: Blood levels in the range of 20–30 ng/ml are usually considered sufficient.
-The safe upper limit is considered to be about 60 ng/ml, but people with symptoms of toxicity usually have levels above 150 ng/ml.
+Blood levels in the range of 20–30 ng/mL are usually considered sufficient.
+The safe upper limit is considered to be about 60 ng/mL, but people with symptoms of toxicity usually have levels above 150 ng/mL.

-Since relatively little is known about how vitamin D toxicity works, it is hard to define an exact threshold for safe or toxic vitamin D intake (5).
+Since relatively little is known about how vitamin D toxicity works, it’s hard to define an exact threshold for safe or toxic vitamin D intake (

-According to the Institute of Medicine, 4000 IU is the safe upper level of daily vitamin D intake.
-However, doses up to 10,000 IU have not been shown to cause toxicity in healthy individuals (10, 15).
+According to the National Academy of Medicine, formerly known as the Institute of Medicine, 4,000 IU is the safe upper level of daily vitamin D intake.
+However, doses up to 10,000 IU have not been shown to cause toxicity in healthy individuals (

 Although vitamin D toxicity is a very rare condition, recent increases in supplement use may lead to an increase in reported cases.

-Early symptoms of hypercalcemia include nausea, vomiting, diarrhea, constipation and weakness (26).
+Early symptoms of hypercalcemia include nausea, vomiting, diarrhea, constipation, and weakness (

 Hypercalcemia caused by regularly taking high amounts of vitamin D supplements may take a few months to resolve.
-This is because vitamin D accumulates in body fat, and is released into the blood slowly (4).
+This is because vitamin D accumulates in body fat and is released into the blood slowly (

 Treating vitamin D intoxication includes avoiding sun exposure and eliminating all dietary and supplemental vitamin D.

-Your doctor may also correct your calcium levels with increased salt and fluids, often by an intravenous saline.
+A doctor may also correct your calcium levels with increased salt and fluids, often by intravenous saline.

-Bottom Line: The main consequence of vitamin D toxicity is hypercalcemia, with symptoms including nausea, vomiting, weakness and kidney failure.
+The main consequence of vitamin D toxicity is hypercalcemia, with symptoms including nausea, vomiting, weakness, and kidney failure.
 Treatment involves limiting all vitamin D intake and sun exposure.